 - Livestock Carriers

 - Class B and Class C Vehicles

 Class B CDL.
-A Class B CDL is required to operate single vehicles having a GVWR of greater than 26,000 lbs., or a GCWR of more than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
-Several of the vehicles that operators may be qualified to drive with Class B licenses are:
+A Class B Commercial Drivers License is required to drive single vehicles having a GVWR of more than 26,000 lbs., or a GCWR of more than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
+Some of the vehicles that operators may be qualified to drive with Class B licenses are:

 - Tractor Trailers

 Both Class A and Class B CDLs might also need endorsements to operate specific types of vehicles, for example passenger or school buses.
 And a Class A licensee, with the appropriate needed endorsements, may drive any vehicle that a Class B licensee is authorized to drive.

 As soon as you have determined which CDL you wish to obtain, you can start the process of researching the West Valley NY truck driving schools that you are looking at.
 As earlier discussed, cost and location will no doubt be your primary concerns.
 But it can’t be emphasized enough that they should not be your sole considerations.
 Other variables, such as the experience of the instructors or the reputations of the schools are equally if not more important.
 So below are some additional things that you need to research while carrying out your due diligence before enrolling in, and especially paying for, your truck driving training.